Espresso drinks are a fun alternative to soda and a different way to enjoy coffee, offering a rich and creamy experience.

 Another option is coconut milk for a richer flavor.

-If you like vanilla-flavored drinks, you can check out this homemade French vanilla cappuccino recipe.
+If you enjoy vanilla-flavored drinks, consider trying this homemade French vanilla cappuccino recipe.

-It’s made with vanilla syrup (that you can also make at home) to give it some extra depth and flavor.
+It's made with vanilla syrup (which you can also make at home) to add some extra depth and flavor.

 Cappuccino beginner FAQs